6 Trade Show Booth Design Tips to Wow Your Attendees

 Trade Show Booth Design Tips That Will Make a Lasting Impression

 Less is more.
-While you might be tempted to squeeze in all of your company’s value propositions and services into your signage, it may not be a good approach for your exhibit.
+While you might be tempted to squeeze in all of your company’s value propositions and services into your event signage, it may not be a good approach for your exhibit.
 If reading your banner seems like too much work, trade show attendees may be turned off.
 Keep your display simple, but make sure it succinctly tells people what you do.
 Guests may not want to read a dissertation, but they need to have an idea of who you are.

 Make it easy for attendees to learn about you.
 Is your target customer pressed for time?
 They are more likely to pay attention to information shown at eye level.
 Disorganized information or text that’s too low or high may be easily ignored.
 Create an environment and exhibit that makes it easy to learn about your services and products.
 Arrange promotional materials in a way that attendees can grab-and-go if they are in a rush to get to their next session.